SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

     recommended to adapt this parameter to the needs on real problems.

     Example : ``{"MaximumNumberOfSteps":100}``

+  MaximumNumberOfFunctionEvaluations
+    This key indicates the maximum number of evaluation of the cost function to be optimized.
+The default is 15000, which is an arbitrary limit.
+It is then recommended to adapt this parameter to the needs on real problems.
+For some optimizers, the effective number of function evaluations can be slightly different of the limit due to algorithm internal control requirements.

+    Example : ``{"MaximumNumberOfFunctionEvaluations":50}``

   NumberOfInsects
     This key indicates the number of insects or particles in the swarm.
 The